Dataseeds/dataseeds.github.io/pages/finance.md

 			In this section, you will be able to find <span class="highlighted">information about the European funds destined towards agricultural reform and how they have been spent</span> by every Member State.
 The map showcases the amount agreed to for every state until 2023, what was finally allocated to each state, as well as, how much of it has been spent so far.
-Through this page you can also, access the Cordis database where agricultural innovation projects of interesr being carried out through Europe are shown in an interactive map.
+Through this page you can also, access the CORDIS database where agricultural innovation projects of interest being carried out through Europe are shown in an interactive map.
 		</p>
 		<p style="font-style: italic;">